 Having others involved in your conference experience can help boost your motivation, increase your attention, and provide some accountability for learning.

-Also, consider convening as a group – e.g., by Zoom or Skype – at the end of each conference day and/or after the event is over to share your experience with the event and key takeaways.
+Also, consider convening as a group – again, this could be virtually by Zoom, Skype, Microsoft Teams, etc. – at the end of each conference day and/or after the event is over to share your experience with the event and key takeaways.
 Making this kind of effort can go a long way toward reinforcing learning and ensuring that you actually put what you learned at the conference to work.

 Most virtual conference organizers worth their salt are going to let you know in advance what software you need and how to get it.
 Don’t wait until you have to show up for your first session to familiarize yourself with whatever platform the conference host is using and make sure it works properly on your computer.
 Otherwise, you could wind up frustrated and distracted and may even miss out on part of the content.